flexseth/playground-docs-updates/wp-now/README.md

 ## Requirements for contributing to `wp-now`
 `Node.js` is required to develop `wp-now`.
 You can download it from the [Node.js website](https://nodejs.org/).

+Additionally, if you need to install `NPM` packages for your site build, you will need to have Node installed.

 ---